-Right click in the top half of the iMPACT window and select Add Xilinx Device.
+If the chain specified in the design is not automatically picked up from the ISE tool, right click in the top half of the iMPACT window and select Add Xilinx Device.
 Browse to the location of the project (c:\designs\traffic) and change the file type to .bit.

-Open top.bit (top\sch.bit for schematic designs).
+Open top.bit (top_sch.bit for schematic designs).
 The iMPACT Programmer has drawn a picture of the programming Chain.
 Click on the picture of the device.